FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

    - [ ] Copy the endpoint url and save into a textfile.
 We will need this later when we run our Python sample scripts.
+It will be use as the hostname.

      ![CopyHost3-edit](../images/mqtt-aws/CopyHost3-edit.PNG)